DataDog/dd-trace-py/.github/PULL_REQUEST_TEMPLATE/integration.md

 ### Testing
 - [ ] Tests are added to CI.
+- [ ] Functionality is maintained from original library.
 - [ ] All Python versions that the library supports are tested.
 - [ ] All relevant library versions (including the latest) are tested.
 - [ ] Global configuration